Support a Hero

 Her death gutted me.
 Out of my grief, I chose a different path—a path of advocacy, disruption, and change.

-This organization is my way of honoring Jackie, my daughter, and every family who has ever felt powerless in the face of hardship.
+This organization is my way of honoring Jackie, my child, and every family who has ever felt powerless in the face of hardship.
 It’s deeply personal to me to contribute to the greater good.
 It’s about standing up for those who can’t.
 And it’s about making sure no one else has to carry the pain of deciding between surviving and thriving.

 We exist to turn heartbreak into hope, and tragedy into purpose.
 This is Jackie’s legacy.
 And it’s my promise.